50 Amazing Landmarks in France To Visit

 Saint-Chapelle, a must visit landmark in Paris France

-Saint-Chapelle, a Gothic gem in Paris
+Saint-Chapelle, a Gothic landmark in France

 47. Sainte-Chapelle, Paris